Possible immigration rift for Obama with Democrats

 He is irritated by House Republicans’ inaction on immigration legislation passed last year by the Senate.
 The crisis over unaccompanied minors arriving in South Texas does not appear to have deterred him, and the slowdown of arrivals at the border may be shifting the issue away from the spotlight anyway.

 The exact contours of Obama’s plans remain unclear.

 Advocates and lawmakers who have talked with administration officials anticipate that he could expand a program that granted work permits and deferred deportation to more than 700,000 immigrants brought illegally to the U.S. as kids.
 It could be extended to include parents of those children, as well as parents of U.S. citizens, or potentially others — groups that could add up to perhaps 5 million people.

 During a news conference this month, Obama was not specific on his immigration plans.
 He did say that in the absence of congressional action and in order to address the crisis involving unaccompanied youths, he had to shift resources on his own and exercise prosecutorial discretion.

 “I promise you the American people don’t want me just standing around twiddling my thumbs and waiting for Congress to get something done,” Obama said.

 But Republicans also see a nearer-term chance to translate Obama’s potential executive actions into electoral success in November.
 Republicans need to win a net of six seats in order to take control of the Senate for the remainder of Obama’s term.
-The Republicans are already all but assured of maintaining control of the House.
+The GOP already is all but assured of maintaining control of the House.

 As Republicans meet with voters in their districts during the summer break, lawmakers have raised alarms about the scope of Obama’s potential plans.
 In some cases, they are hearing clamors for impeachment in return.